ofiwg/libfabric/man/fi_msg.3.md

 : Applies to fi_sendmsg.
 Indicates that a completion should not be generated until the operation has been successfully transmitted and is no longer being tracked by the provider.

+*FI_DELIVERY_COMPLETE*
+: Applies to fi_sendmsg.
+Indicates that a completion should be generated when the operation has been processed by the destination.

 *FI_FENCE*
 : Applies to transmits.
 Indicates that the requested operation, also